OpenExecProtocol/Specification/RFC.md

 - **Contextual Security:**
   The Tool Request Schema includes contextual information such as user identity and authorization tokens, which help ensure secure execution.

-These security measures are intended to protect the integrity of tool interactions and ensure that only authorized clients can execute tools.
+These security measures are intended to protect the integrity of tool interactions and ensure that only authorized clients can call tools.

 TODO describe client->server security.